michalsn13/Premier-League-games-scraper/README.md

 # Premier-League-games-scraper
-Program enables user to store Premier League games in a local database.
+The leading purpose of the project was to connect some simple SQL knowledge with the concept of scraping in Python.
+Its main functionality is storing Premier League (football league) games in a local database and providing some simple visualization of the data- such as current league table or given team fixtures.